 Nina Leen - Life, Sept.
 2, 1946

-French actress Barbara Laage wearing a two-piece "with no fear of disaster, except in a rough surf, because it has been tied on with good strong knots."
+As the magazine says, the French actress Barbara Laage wears this two-piece "with no fear of disaster, except in a rough surf, because it has been tied on with good strong knots."

 Kay Bell: Cool and Easy - Harper's Bazaar, May 1947